 COMO Shambhala Estate is a true ‘Retreat for Change’ with resident experts including a yoga teacher, a Pilates teacher, an Ayurveda consultant, and Oriental medicine expert.

-Picture serenity, and it’s likely you’ll imagine COMO Shambhala Estate.
+Picture serenity, and you’ll likely imagine COMO Shambhala Estate.
 Set deep within the lush Balinese forest overlooking the Ayung River, this “retreat for change” offers a life perspective as tranquil as the waters below.

-Five multi-suite residences are themed after nature’s elements, with a variety of private villas for a sense of oneness with the pristine setting.
+Five multi-suite residences are themed after nature’s elements, with various private villas for a sense of oneness with the pristine setting.
 Each features butler service and an infinity swimming pool.
 Enjoy healthful and energizing COMO Shambhala cuisine and the aid of professional nutritionists; de-stress in the springs and the holistic spa; and renew with renowned healers, yoga masters, and life coaches.

-While the focus here is on wellness rather than a “spa”, the spa facilities throughout the resort are tremendous.
-There are few places that offer such an extensive and immersive wellness experience, combining healthy, energy-giving food for every meal with a dynamic itinerary of activities and treatments created according to your needs.
+While the focus here is on wellness rather than a “spa,” the spa facilities throughout the resort are tremendous.
+Few places offer such an extensive and immersive wellness experience, combining healthy, energy-giving food for every meal with a dynamic itinerary of activities and treatments created according to your needs.